azurermtemplates/azurermtemplates/datastax-on-ubuntu/README.md

 ##Known Issues and Limitations
 - The template does not currently configure SSL on Datastax Operations Center virtual machine
-- The template uses username/password for provisioning nodes in the cluster, and would ideally use an SSH key
+- The template uses username/password for provisioning cluster nodes in the cluster, and would ideally use an SSH key
 - The template deploys cassandra data nodes configured to use ephemeral storage and attaches a data disk used for data backups in the event of a cluster failure resulting in the loss of the data on the ephemeral disks.
+- Operations center default 'admin' user is not removed and is set to default password.
+It is recommended that you immedietly change this